sleak-lbl/weekly-emails/items/curtailment.md

-### NERSC Operations Continue, with Minimal Shelter-in-Place Impacts
+### NERSC Operations Continue, with Minimal Changes

-Alameda County, California, where NERSC is located, remains under public health order restrictions.
+Alameda County, California, where NERSC is located, remains under public health order restrictions through June 14.
+Upon the June 15 reopening of the California economy, we do not anticipate substantial changes to our operations, as we must continue to balance local, state, and Department of Energy safety requirements.

 NERSC continues to remain open while following site-specific protection plans.
 We remain in operation as before, with the majority of NERSC staff working remotely for the foreseeable future, and only staff essential to operations